Encounter (2013 film)

-Encounter is a 2013 action thriller Bengali film directed by Suman Mukhopadhyay and produced by Kamini Tewari.
+Encounter is a 2013 Indian Bengali-language action thriller film directed by Suman Mukhopadhyay and produced by Kamini Tewari.
 The film features newcomers Dhiraj and Koel Das in the lead roles.
 Music of the film has been composed by Sanku Mitra.

 Plot

 The story of the film revolves around the affinity between administration, police and the underworld.
-It depicts that how our administrators make use of the underworld to fulfill their own wishes.
+It depicts how our administrators make use of the underworld to fulfill their own wishes.
 The film is about four people who later become involved with the underworld.